Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 Screen for property-category competence

 Museum gifts can include fine art, decorative arts, books, archives, textiles, photographs, ethnographic material, scientific material, or mixed collections.
-The appraiser should be matched to the property, not merely to the word museum.
+Match the appraiser to the property, not just to the word museum.

 Ask which categories the appraiser regularly handles and which comparable markets they would expect to research.